paulknewton/covid-ml/README.md

 # COVID-ML

-This project analyses publically available data on the COVID-19 pandemic and identifies trends and patterns using the pandas data analysis framework.
+This project analyses publicly available data on the COVID-19 pandemic and identifies trends and patterns using the pandas data analysis framework.

 You can view a static version of the notebook [here](covid.ipynb).